 The list changes constantly — authors set their books to free temporarily to promote their work, and, of course, books move up and down in the rankings.
 But are any of the books actually worth reading?
 Well, I read the first few chapters of each to find out, so you don’t have to.

 This week’s list is completely different from those of the previous weeks.
 So if you’re a fan of free books, it looks like there are going to be new things to read all the time.

-Maria noticed that if you try to open the list on a mobile device, it will take you to the listings that cost money, instead.
-She said that by switching to the “desktop site” in the mobile browser, the free list comes up.
+If you try to open the list on a mobile device, it will take you to the listings that cost money, instead.
+By switching to the “desktop site” in the mobile browser, the free list comes up.